Another AWS Outage: Six Questions You’re Likely to Get From Your Boss

 Whatever you do, don’t do nothing.
 At the very least, figure out how much your preferred option costs, send it to your CEO and keep their rejection email in your safe for the next time the cloud goes down because you’ll need it to cover your *aas.

-7/2 UPDATE – Amazon has released an in-depth post-mortem.
+7/2 UPDATE – In light of the AWS outage, Amazon has released an in-depth post-mortem.
 Quick version: a generator that was tested recently failed to come up in time.
 Read the report for more details.